kubeedge/kubeedge/docs/proposals/sig-cluster-lifecycle/use-keadm-to-manage-windows-nodes.md

 ---
-title: Keadm Batch Node Access Enhancement
+title: Use keadm to Manage Windows Nodes

 authors:
   - "@Believeht029"